-San Diego, CA – Getting braces is almost a rite of passage in the adolescent years.
-While images of metal mouthed teens used to be commonplace, that doesn’t have to be the case for you.
+El Cajon, CA – Getting braces is almost a rite of passage in the adolescent years.
+While images of metal-mouthed teens used to be commonplace, that doesn’t have to be the case for you.
 Invisalign Teen is a revolutionary, and invisible, way to straighten teeth.
 So is it right for you?

-Invisalign Teen consists of a series of comfortable, removable and virtually invisible plastic aligners that are custom made just for you.
-Each set of aligners is calibrated for precise movement of your teeth by your San Diego orthodontist, and worn for approximately two weeks before moving to a new set.
+Invisalign Teen consists of a series of comfortable, removable, and virtually invisible plastic aligners that are custom-made just for you.
+Each set of aligners is calibrated for precise movement of your teeth by your El Cajon orthodontist and worn for approximately two weeks before moving to a new set.

 With Invisalign, you can eat and drink what you like, brush and floss your teeth without having to maneuver around wires and brackets, and smile as big as ever because no one will notice you’re in orthodontic treatment.

-“Invisalign is an amazing technology,” says Dr. Santiago Surillo, a San Diego Invisalign provider.
+“Invisalign is an amazing technology,” says Dr. Santiago Surillo, an El Cajon Invisalign provider.
 “While it may be a great option for many teens, it may not be right for every patient.
 During your consultation, we’ll talk about Invisalign and everything it entails, as well as discuss every treatment option and the advantages and disadvantages so you and your parents can make the best choice for you.”

 Straighten your teeth without anyone even realizing what is happening.

-For many orthodontic patients, the idea of metal brackets and wires are enough to make them want to hide out during their orthodontic treatment.
-The smooth plastic Invisalign aligners are made of a clear plastic.
+For many orthodontic patients, the idea of metal brackets and wires is enough to make them want to hide out during their orthodontic treatment.
+The smooth plastic Invisalign aligners are made of clear plastic.
 Most patients report that they go through treatment without people realizing it.

 The most appealing thing about Invisalign is also a disadvantage.